 The bottom line

-By eating wisely and well, you’ll be able to rule out your pre-marathon concerns about running out of fuel and “hitting the wall” during a marathon.
+By eating wisely before running, you’ll be able to rule out your pre-marathon concerns about running out of fuel and “hitting the wall” during a marathon.
 Have fun running smoothly with good nutrition!

 Sports nutritionist Nancy Clark MS RD is author of Nancy Clark’s Sports Nutrition Guidebook and her Food Guide for Marathoners: Tips for Everyday Champions.
 Both books are handy resources for hungry runners.
 They are available at www.nancyclarkrd.com.